chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_essentials_delete.rst

 This sub-command has the following options:

-``--[no]recurse``
+``--[no-]recurse``
-   Indicates that a directory will be listed recursively. **jamescott: THIS ONE HAS A SLIGHTLY DIFFERENT ATTRIBUTE NAME THAN DOWNLOAD AND UPLOAD.
+   Use ``--no-recourse`` to disable listing a directory recursively.
+Listing a directory recursively is enabled by default. **jamescott: THIS ONE HAS A SLIGHTLY DIFFERENT ATTRIBUTE NAME THAN DOWNLOAD AND UPLOAD.
 BY DESIGN OR BY ACCIDENT?
 THIS ONE IS ALSO THE SAME AS A COMMAND IN DIFF**

 For example, to xxxxx: